Habemus infinitivum necne

 |yalowáŋpi||you (plural) sing|

-Which brings us to Gaelic and the Gaelic dictionary in which the most un-inflected, un-changed and basic form of a verb is considered to be the imperative singular, the form you use to order one person around.
+Which brings us to Gaelic and the Gaelic dictionary in which the most un-inflected, un-changed and basic form of a verb is considered to be the singular imperative, the form you use to order one person around.

-Once you know the imperative singular form, you can derive all but one of the required verb forms by applying a set of rules.
+Once you know the singular imperative form (yes, there is a plural imperative in Gaelic, so leugh! orders one person to read, if you want to order a whole classroom full of people to read, you say leughaibh!), you can derive all but one of the required verb forms by applying a set of rules.
 Again, we're ignoring irregular verbs.
-So, as an example, using gearr! you get the following:
+So, as an example, using geàrr! you get the following:

 And so on.
 It's a fairly long list but on the whole entirely predictable.